hulvdan/cookier/TASKS_HULVDAN.md

 x using wheel for cheating
 x fix StatType_ITEMS_PRICE, StatType_REROLL_PRICE
-x weapon effects: giving +1 attack speed upon killing 20 enemies with this weapon
+x weapon effects: giving +1 attack speed upon killing 20 enemies with this weapon x codegen so that i won't fail upon adding new EffectConditionType

 * buying item that gives StatType_FREE_REROLLS should give reroll in shop immediately
 * fix: in SHOP when hovering right player's item,